enisz/igdb/src/assets/templates/02-query-builder.md

 The where filters will be concatenated with **AND** operators (`&`).

-> Multiple filter parameters can be applied to the same query.
-Check the examples below.
+>:tip Multiple filter parameters can be applied to the same query.
+Check the [examples](#examples) below.

 **Parameters**:
  - `$where`: either an apicalypse formatted string or an array with specific keys